Managing Cross-Cloud Auto-fulfillment costs¶

 To view actual costs in Snowsight, do the following:

-Using the accounts filter, select the accounts titled SNOWFLAKE_MANAGED$PUBLIC_<region_name> or AUTO_FULFILLMENT_AREA$-<region_name> to filter on the Secure Share Areas used by auto-fulfillment.
+4. Using the accounts filter, select the accounts titled SNOWFLAKE_MANAGED$PUBLIC_<region_name> or AUTO_FULFILLMENT_AREA$-<region_name> to filter on the secure share areas used by auto-fulfillment.

 For example, select SNOWFLAKE_MANAGED$PUBLIC_AWS_EU_WEST_2 to view the costs associated with using auto-fulfillment to replicate data to the AWS region eu_west_2.

 The costs that you see reflect all listings shared to a particular region by any account in your organization.
-To identify which listings are being consumed in which regions and contributing to the costs in a specific region, refer to Monitoring usage of your listing.
+To identify which listings are being consumed in which regions and contributing to the costs in a specific region, see Monitoring usage of your listing.

-To view actual costs using SQL, you can query the views in the ORGANIZATION_USAGE schema.
-For more details on viewing costs, refer to Exploring Overall Cost.
+To view estimated costs using SQL, you can query the LISTING_AUTO_FULFILLMENT_USAGE_HISTORY View in the ORGANIZATION_USAGE schema.
+To view actual costs, refer to the other views in the ORGANIZATION_USAGE schema.
+For more details on viewing costs, see Exploring Overall Cost.